 Here are some circumstances when fixed fees may work for you, especially if you are seeking compassionate family law help across Australia:

-Simple legal matters.
-When you’re dealing with a small, clearly defined issue that may not require the comprehensive support offered in our Sunshine Coast family law services and client experiences.
+- Simple legal matters involve a small, clearly defined issue that may not require the comprehensive support offered in our Sunshine Coast family law services and client experiences.

-Early independent advice.
-Initial advice on relationship property proceedings or parenting arrangements from our principal family law solicitor Luke Shanahan.
+- Early independent advice on relationship property proceedings or parenting arrangements is available from our principal family law solicitor Luke Shanahan.

 From our clients